survivejs/site/layouts/clinic.md

 ## How Much Does This Cost?

-A 2h session costs 100 euros per individual and it's capped to four participants.
-The cost is fixed to 400 euros for companies and comes without a cap.
+A 3h session costs 150 euros per individual and it's capped to four participants.
+The cost is fixed to 500 euros for companies and comes without a participant cap.

 If you want me on-site, you'll have to cover travel related costs.

 ## Vienna Clinics

-I will arrange webpack clinics in Vienna, Austria between 24.7-25.8 (July, August).
+I will arrange webpack clinics in Vienna, Austria between 3.8-25.8 (August).
 [Sign up at Doodle](https://survivejs.doodle.com/poll/mihayszmt5teb858).

 ## Remote Clinic